GermanBrainRot/Project-Galileo/README.md

 Always remember that Newton was not just a genius, he also had *courage*.
 That's why Kant later wrote that you have to *dare* to use your own understanding.

+**And in case that the brilliant minds that are at the same time courageous are too rare in the West at this point, I would *love* for Chinese, North Korean or Burkinabe researchers to prove the superiority of revolutionary education and research systems.
+If my contribution is as good as I think it is, this is international socialism's chance to decisively win the battle of ideas.**

-**Disclaimer**: I am *not* here to make any personal attacks, but to expose structural brain rot (not of the [italian](https://italianbrainrotcharacters.com/) kind) which may make outsiders smile and which I want to offer to the academics as a tough pill to swallow for some *serious* soul searching.
+**Disclaimer 1**: I am *not* here to make any personal attacks, but to expose structural brain rot (not of the [italian](https://italianbrainrotcharacters.com/) kind) which I want to offer to the western academics as a tough pill to swallow for some *serious* soul searching.
 What I have to say *will* make you feel uncomfortable.
 But science is not *supposed* to be a safe space, it is *supposed* to be about seeking truth.
 Ego has no place in it.
 Mine not either by the way!
 If I am wrong, I am wrong and that's the end of the story.
 Facts don't care about your feelings.
+Or mine.

+**Disclaimer 2**: Going forward, when I say terms like "academia", "establishment", "insiders", "outsiders" and so on, I am referring to *western* society and those at the top/bottom of the old unipolar order that is in the process of falling apart.
+When I have something to say about BRICS, SCO or non-aligned countries (whom I am generally sympathetic towards), I will explicitly say so.

+With that in mind, let us continue.

 Let me begin by picking on Mr Neil deGrasse Tyson because - even though I believe he sincerely means well - is so beautifully prototypical for having things backward.